-Chartered Engineer (continued 1 Bachelors (Honours) degrees and Masters degrees other than the Integrated Masters degrees and Area of learning equivalents (continued) Integrated Masters and equivalents (continued) (commusu) Doctoral programmes and Cquirum (commusu) equivalents (continued) 0 n successful completion of an approv . , ividual will be able to: The engineer and Engineering activit ry can have a significant societal impact a and engineers must operate in a respor nsible and ethical manner, recognise the importance of diversity, and help ensure that the benefi ts of innovation and progress are share d equitably and do not compromise the natural environme nt or deplete natural resources to the det riment of future generations.
-Sustainability C7.
+Chartered Engineer (continued) ed Engineer (continued) Bachelors (Honours) degrees and Masters degrees other than the Integrated Masters degrees and Area of learning equivalents (continued) Integrated Masters and equivalents (continued) Doctoral programmes and equivalents (continued) 0 n successful completion of an approv ved or accredited programme, an indi vidual will be able to: The engineer and society Engineering activit y can have a significant societal impact a and engineers must operate in a respon sible and ethical manner, recognise the importance of o diversity, and help ensure that the benefi ts of innovation and progress are share d equitably and do not compromise the natural environme nt or deplete natural resources to the det riment of future generations.
+Sustainability C7 .
 Evaluate the environmental and M7.
 Evaluate the environmental M7.
 Evaluate the environmental and societal impact of solutions to complex and societal impact of solutions societal impact of solutions to complex problems and minimise adverse to complex problems (to include problems (to include the entire life- impacts. the entire life-cycle of a product cycle of a product or process) and or process) and minimise adverse minimise adverse impacts. impacts.
 Ethics C8.
 Identify and analyse ethical M8.
 Identify and analyse ethical concerns and make reasoned ethical Learning outcome achieved at concerns and make reasoned ethical choices informed by professional previous level of study. choices informed by professional codes of conduct. codes of conduct.
 Risk C9.
 Use a risk management process M9.
-Use a risk management process to identify, evaluate and mitigate risks Learning outcome achieved at to identify, evaluate and mitigate risks (the effects of uncertainty) associated previous level of study. (the effects of uncertainty) associated 0 11 with a particular project or activity. with a particular project or activity.
+Use a risk management process to identify, evaluate and mitigate risks Learning outcome achieved at to identify, evaluate and mitigate risks (the effects of uncertainty) associated previous level of study. (the effects of uncertainty) associated with a particular project or activity. with a particular project or activity.
 Security C10.
 Adopt a holistic and Learning outcome achieved at M10.
-Adopt a holistic and proportionate approach to the previous level of study. proportionate approach to the Farralit. mitigation of security risks. mitigation of security risks.
+Adopt a holistic and proportionate approach to the previous level of study. proportionate approach to the mitigation of security risks. mitigation of security risks.
 Equality, C11.
 Adopt an inclusive approach to M11.
-Adopt an inclusive approach to diversity and engineering practice and recognise Learning outcome achieved at engineering practice and recognise inclusion the responsibilities, benefits and importance of supporting equality, previous level of study. the responsibilities, benefits and importance of supporting equality, diversity and inclusion. diversity and inclusion. divorsity and molasion.
-Tarvorsity and molasion.
+Adopt an inclusive approach to diversity and engineering practice and recognise Learning outcome achieved at engineering practice and recognise inclusion previous level of study. importance of supporting actuality importance of supporting equality, importance of supporting equality, uiversity and inclusion. uiversity and inclusion.